Ruby Evans

 Ruby Grace Evans (born 17 March 2007) is a Welsh artistic gymnast and a member of the British national team.
 She represented Great Britain at the 2024 Summer Olympics.
-She is the 2025 World Championships silver medalist on floor exercise, becoming the first Welsh gymnast to win an individual medal at a World Championships.
-She was part of the silver-medal winning team at the 2024 European Championships and silver-medal winning mixed team at the 2025 European Championships.
+She is the 2025 World Championships silver medallist on floor exercise, becoming the first Welsh gymnast to win an individual medal at the World Championships.
+She was part of the silver-medal-winning team at the 2024 European Championships and the silver-medal-winning mixed team at the 2025 European Championships.

-Representing Wales she is a five-time Northern European champion.
+Representing Wales, she won the floor exercise title at the 2026 Commonwealth Games and is a five-time Northern European champion.

 Early life

 Evans was born in Cardiff in 2007.
 She began training in gymnastics when she was four years old.

 Junior gymnastics career

 2019–21

 Evans competed at her first Welsh Championships in 2019, placing third in the all-around in the espoir division.
-The following month she competed at the British Championships where she placed seventh in the all-around and second on floor exercise.
+The following month, she competed at the British Championships, where she placed seventh in the all-around and second on floor exercise.

-Due to the global COVID-19 pandemic most competitions were canceled or postponed in 2020.
-Evans competed at Elite Gym Massilia in late 2021 where she placed thirteenth in the all-around and seventh on vault.
-She next competed at the 2021 British Championships where she won the all-around in the junior division.
+Due to the global COVID-19 pandemic, most competitions were cancelled or postponed in 2020.
+Evans competed at Elite Gym Massilia in late 2021, where she placed thirteenth in the all-around and seventh on vault.
+She next competed at the 2021 British Championships, where she won the junior all-around title.